-When I became President of Trinity I could see the opportunity afforded by globalisation for our students to go very far afield, further than Europe, and to spend meaningful periods abroad.
+When I became President of Trinity I could see the opportunity afforded by globalisation for our students to go very far afield, further than Europe, and to spend meaningful periods abroad, not just a semester.
 And in turn, for Trinity to get global students whose experience would enrich the campus.
 And for our staff to develop international collaborations all around the world.

 So with my team I started to put in place a global relations strategy.
-We set up research partnerships and student exchange programmes with global universities: in the United States, Canada, Australia, China, Japan, Singapore, Hong Kong, Russia, and in Egypt, Lebanon, Kuwait, UAE, and also now here in Morocco.
+We set up research partnerships and student exchange programmes with global universities around the world.
+Trinity now collaborates with 3,304 global institutions, including 85 here in Africa.

 As you see, we’ve seen steady growth of non-EU students coming to campus – it has almost trebled in eight years.
 And we’ve seen similar strong growth in non-EU research collaborations.

 Our campus today has staff and students from all over the world and our curricula are international in focus.
 We have a Centre of Asian Studies and a Centre for Middle Eastern Studies, and we have the Trinity International Development Initiative (TIDI).